mikepfeiffer/azure-devops-labs/Lab 1/README.md

-# Lab 1 - Dev Workstation Setup
+# Lab 1 - Developer Workstation Setup

 1. Do this first
 2. Then do this